 The Polish Emergency Medical Team PCPM (EMT PCPM) also participated in the evacuation of over 200 pediatric cancer patients from Ukraine to Poland, organized by the Polish Government.
-In addition, the EMT assessed hospitals in Zhytomir, Ivano-Frankovsk and Khmelnitskyi.
+In addition, the EMT assessed hospitals in Zhytomyr, Ivano-Frankivsk, and Khmelnytskyi.
 Polish EMT PCPM operates an ambulance in Western Ukraine that conducted a medical evacuation of patients with leukemia, as well as a student from Congo.
 This medevac capacity will be linked to the medevac system managed by the WHO and the Ukrainian Ministry of Health.

 Shelter for each Ukrainian refugee

-Despite the influx of over 2 million refugees, Poland did not have to create any refugee camp, and all Ukrainians found shelter in Poles’ private homes or in temporary places of stay.
+Despite the influx of over 2 million refugees, Poland did not have to create any refugee camps, and all Ukrainians found shelter in Poles’ private homes or temporary places of stay.
 Most of these points are provided and financed by local governments and charities.

 In collaboration with the Norwegian Refugee Council (NRC), PCPM also participates in the management of an improved refugee transit center located next to the Warszawa Wschodnia (Warsaw-East) railway station.
-The transit center, implemented jointly by the City Authority of Warsaw, NRC and PCPM, will cater for some 5,000 refugees per day with services ranging from hot meals, travel planning, psycho-social assistance, child-friendly spaces to medical assistance.
-Construction of the transit center commenced on Monday, 21st of March and will finish before the end of the week.
+The transit center, implemented jointly by the City Authority of Warsaw, NRC, and PCPM, will cater to some 5,000 refugees per day with services ranging from hot meals, travel planning, psycho-social assistance, and child-friendly spaces to medical assistance.
+Construction of the transit center commenced on Monday, 21st of March, and will finish before the end of the week.

 – At the Warszawa Wschodnia railway station, a transit center for refugees is being built, where they will be able to rest and obtain basic information before moving on.
 Huge tents are erected by the Norwegian Refugee Council, and the center will be managed by the PCPM Foundation.
 In addition, the Great Orchestra of Christmas Charity Foundation will provide refugees with temporary accommodation from a few to 48 hours.
 We initially predict that this center will be operational for 3 months- adds Dr. Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.